-July 2010: Bill Strueve of Metal Clay Adventures releases Fast Fire BRONZclay.
+July 2010: Bill Struve of Metal Clay Adventures releases Fastfire BRONZclay.

 Want to make your own clay?
 Yeah, really, you can make it at home!
 Here’s instructions from Del Feast at the Metal Clay Academy’s site.

-Coppr Clay by Metal Clay Adventures which is also available at Rio Grande, Metal Clay Supply, Whole Lotta Whimsey, New Mexico Clay, Cool Tools, etc. I have had such inconsistent, and heartbreaking, results with this clay, that I don’t use it anymore.
-I’m sure others have had excellent results – but, I haven’t.
+Coppr Clay by Metal Clay Adventures which is also available at Rio Grande, Metal Clay Supply, Whole Lotta Whimsy, New Mexico Clay, Cool Tools, etc.

 Hadar Jacobson has developed a Bronze Clay, Copper, White Bronze, Steel and Pearl Gray Steel in powdered form available at her Textures store.
 The copper clay is too slumping/silky and I guess you could call it hard to work.
 I also had inconsistent firing results, most of the time.
 I had better firing results with the bronze.
 I really liked the pearl gray steel clay.
 But, I am very cautious about using it in my studio as steel, especially in a powdered form, can be very detrimental in a silver/gold smiths studio.
 It can contaminate other metal clays, get into the pickle (that cleans oxides from torch soldering) and copper plate my jewelry.
 So, be wary of working with this clay if you indulge in the other types of metal fun.

 Odak, a Turkish company, carries Prometheus clay and has information on it’s use.
-You can purchase Prometheus Bronze and Copper Clays, as of this writing, only at Hobby Maxi Store.
-My experience with it is that the texture is not very smooth – chunky/gritty and it oxidizes, in the bag, rather quickly.
+You can purchase Prometheus Bronze and Copper Clays, as of this writing, at Prometheus Hobby.
+Prometheus has significantly changed their formulas and their clay is now very smooth.

 Art Clay Copper available at Art Clay World and other places.